emma-wilson/syrf_userguide/stage-settings.md

 Once a stage is added, administrators can edit the settings of that stage by selecting the *"Stage name" > Settings* from the side navigation pane.

 Under Settings you can enable the stage by switching the 'Enable Stage' button.
 Enabling a stage allows members of the project to begin reviewing in that stage.
-You can temporarily disable whilst you configure the stage, and re-enable when ready.
+You can temporarily disable while you configure the stage, and re-enable when ready.

-Note that it is not possible to delete a Stage once it has been added to project.
-It is only possible to edit the settings of the stage including disabling the stage so that it is not available to Reviewers on the project.
+Note that it is not possible to delete a Stage once it has been added to a project.
+It is only possible to edit the settings of the stage for example you can disable the stage so that it is not available to Reviewers on the project.

 ![Stage Enable](/figs/Stage-Settings-Advanced-settings-enable.png)